ssuryanarayanan/Qi-Docs/docs/QiStreams.rst

 represents an ordered series of events or observations for a particular item of interest.

+QiSTream management via the Qi Client Libraries is performed through the ``IQiMetadataService interface``, which may be accessed via the ``QiService.GetMetadataService( )`` helper.

 The following table shows the required and optional QiStream properties:

 +---------------+----------+-------------+--------------------------------------------+